 Fans of music, film, TV box sets and posters should head straight for Fopp on Rose Street.
 Bonkers on Hanover Street, serves up fun by the cartload with their loveable Jellycats, natty iPod ear buds and owl cushions (we recommend the ‘Hamish’).

 Late shopping night is Thursday and also during the Christmas period with most shops open Sunday year-round.

 The Dome is a popular and busy dining choice with a traditionally Scottish menu, housed in a grand former bank buildingon George Street.

-Contini Ristorante serves Italian food with style in classy Georgian surroundings; New Town Indian restaurant, The Spice Pavilion, provides a warm welcome and sophisticated dining experience; the award-winning AA Rosette Calistoga specialises in American meals with fabulous wines; Restaurant Mark Greenaway‘s stylish interior is matched by contemporary food and there’s the smart but affordable dining and drinking experience at Bon Vivant and the trendy 99 Hanover Street.
+Contini Ristorante serves Italian food with style in classy Georgian surroundings; New Town Indian restaurant, Dishoom, provides a modern and sophisticated dining experience; the green oasis The Garden is the perfect place to escape the city for some food and drinks (and it's Instagram-worthy!); Restaurant Mark Greenaway‘s stylish interior is matched by contemporary food and you can get the smart but affordable dining and drinking experience at Bon Vivant and Hanover Tap.

 St Andrew Square Garden is a popular picnic lunch spot for office workers during the Summer months.
 The square hosts regular events throughout the year including Spa in the City, Edinburgh Festival Fringe and Edinburgh’s Christmas.

 The stunning 18th century Assembly Rooms on George Street has long known how to put on popular events, and is a popular venue for wine fairs, craft fairs and music events.